 - Type: the type of Temperature interval that should be used. - Temperature: the default setting.
 When this interval type is used, the Continuous Temperature Loop step continually monitors the temperature ramp and triggers a loop iteration each time the temperature changes by the amount specified in the Temperature interval parameter. - Time: when this interval type is used, the Continuous Temperature Loop step initiates a loop iteration each time that the amount of time specified in the Time interval parameter has expired. - Temperature interval: the change in temperature required to trigger each loop iteration.
 When the temperature ramp is initiated, the temperature setpoint for the first loop iteration is set to the Starting temperature value defined above.
 For each subsequent loop iteration, the setpoint is calculated by adding the Temperature interval to the previous loop iteration setpoint.
-Additionally, a measured temperature value for each loop iteration.
+Additionally, a measured temperature value for each loop iteration is queried from the temperature controller at the beginning of each loop iteration.
 Both the setpoint and measured value are listed in the measurement results tables for measurement steps that used inside of temperature loops.
 If the temperature changes by an amount that is more than the defined Temperature interval during a loop iteration, the next iteration is triggered immediately.
 The Temperature interval must be greater than or equal to 0.0.
 When set to 0.0, loop iterations are triggered immediately after the previous iteration has ended.